RITAKRAJPANDEY/GrowCode/README.md

 ﻿# WinterBreakers

-WinterBreakers is a Next.js task-management app with a working foundation for authentication, task handling, and the main UI flow.
-This README focuses on what is already implemented in the repository, while leaving advanced or incomplete ideas clearly marked as theoretical.
+WinterBreakers is a task-management and realtime collaboration app with an authenticated workflow, daily task tracking, and a working group chat experience.
+The current build is centered on a usable product experience: users can sign in, manage tasks, and exchange live messages through a Socket.IO server powered by the root server.ts file.

 ## Current Status

-The repository currently contains a functional base for:
+The repository now includes a working foundation for:

 - a Next.js app shell and landing page
 - authentication API routes for signup, login, logout, and token refresh
-- task API routes for creating and reading tasks
+- task APIs for creating and reading tasks
-- basic frontend pages and shared UI components for auth and task actions
+- frontend pages and shared UI components for auth, tasks, and chat
-- a chat route scaffold and Socket.IO server setup
+- a live group chat experience backed by a Socket.IO server
 - PostgreSQL connection helpers and environment-based configuration

 ## Completed Implementation

-### Authentication
+### Core Product Experience
-- Signup and login flow with request validation
+- Signup, login, logout, and token refresh flows with validation
+- Task creation and retrieval for everyday planning and tracking
+- Group chat support with realtime message exchange in a shared room
+- Reusable UI for auth, task actions, and chat interactions

+### Technical Foundation
-- JWT-based access-token handling
-- Refresh-token support through cookies
+- JWT-based access-token handling and refresh-token support through cookies
-- Logout route and basic auth middleware
 - Password hashing with bcrypt / bcryptjs

-### Task Handling
-- Task creation endpoint wired through the API layer
-- Task retrieval endpoint available in the task route handler
-- Validation for incoming task data
-- Service and repository modules for task logic
+- Service, repository, and validation layers for auth and task logic

-### UI and Experience
-- Landing page and navigation structure
-- Login and task-related pages
-- Reusable UI components for loading, actions, and shared layout
-- Tailwind and component-based styling support
+- PostgreSQL integration and environment-based configuration
+- A Socket.IO server in the root server.ts file for realtime messaging

 ### Chat and Realtime
-- Chat route scaffold is present under the chat page flow
+- Group chat is available through the app’s chat interface
-- A Socket.IO server is included for realtime room-based messaging
+- The root Socket.IO server is operational and handles room-based messaging
-- The current chat implementation is a basic foundation rather than a full production chat experience
+- The current experience is focused on a lightweight but functional realtime chat flow

 ### Containerization
 - Dockerfile and docker-compose.yaml are included for container-based setup